dcieslak19973/hyperzoekt/doc/DATA_MODEL.md

 This section describes the AST interchange schema used by the indexer for debug snapshots and offline inspection.
 The snapshot format is intended for fixtures, tests, and replay; the indexer will write directly to SurrealDB in normal operation.

 Purpose
-- The repo-indexer writes directly to SurrealDB in normal operation.
+- `hyperzoekt` writes directly to SurrealDB in normal operation.
 - The AST snapshot format is a convenient, portable snapshot format for debugging, offline inspection, test fixtures, and replay.

 Format